syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 The following section explains how to override both the primary and control specific keys.

-### Overriding the primary colors
+### Overriding the primary keys

 The theme resource dictionary contains the following set of primary keys which are mapped to the UI elements of all the controls.
-To override the primary colors, you can change the values for these keys as required.
-You can find the keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).
+To override the primary colors of theme, you can change the values for these keys as required.
+You can find the keys and the UI elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).

 * SyncPrimaryColor
 * SyncPrimaryLightColor